 • Official transcripts with degree posted prior to the student’s enrolling in a graduate level course.

 Read more about the UALR Graduate School admissions process here.

 Fall Semester: February 1st

 The M.S.W. curriculum consists of 60 hours of graduate work, including 36 foundation and concentration hours, and six elective hours.
 Internships are an integral part of the curriculum design, totaling 18 hours of coursework or 1200 practice hours by graduation.

 Students must be physically present at their internship location; this portion of the MSW cannot be completed online, but the location may be chosen near the student by the MSW internship coordinator.

 Please note that each online course will require students to meet for five synchronous sessions (via Adobe Connect) throughout each semester.
-See the degree plan on the Social Work website or contact the program advisor for more information.
+Please contact the program advisor for more information about the degree plan.

 The M.S.W. program is fully accredited by the Council on Social Work Education.